maciejkuran/form-validation-API/README.md

   <img width="200" src="/public/icon.png">
 </p>

 You don't have to worry about form validation anymore, and write boilerplate code 😩.
-This API handles validation out-of-the-box 📦!
+This REST API handles validation out-of-the-box 📦!
 It's as simple as that.

 ---